-The purpose of this document is to highlight the scope of Dedicated Desktop Support (DDS) service during the COVID-19 mitigation efforts being implemented by the University of Colorado.
+The purpose of this document is to highlight the scope of Dedicated Desktop Support (DDS) service.

 "Remote First" Philosophy

-In March 2020, as a response to the immediate need to leave campus due to COVID-19, DDS transitioned to a remote-support model.
-While some problems will require in-person troubleshooting or meetings with customers, the majority of support requests will begin with remote consultation.
-This model reduces the need for in-person interactions and could expedite resolution of many IT issues.
-While we are continuing the remote first philosophy, in-person meetings are still available if needed.
+While some problems require in-person troubleshooting or meetings with customers, the majority of support requests will begin with remote consultation.
+This model expedites resolution of many IT issues.
+In-person consultations are still used when needed.

 Software Self-Service Capabilities